 A conservation area is an area that has special architectural or historic interest, the character and appearance of which it is considered desirable to preserve or enhance.

 Attributes that define the special character of an area may include:

-- the areas' physical appearance - the form and features of buildings and the spaces between them
+- the physical appearance of the area - the form and features of buildings and the spaces between them

 - contrasts between the appearance of areas and the combination of various ages, materials, and styles may contribute to its special character

-In our district, Conservation Areas range in size from a large part of the Victorian centre of Harrogate to small rural hamlets like Middlesmoor.
+In our district, conservation areas vary in size from the large Harrogate conservation area, which covers the Victorian centre of the town, to small rural hamlets such as Middlesmoor.

 - demolition of buildings or structures (including boundary walls) of a certain size